ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 Look at the `reason_codes` property in the response.
 It might be an internal error or the [snapshot limit](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-3) is reached.
 {: tsCauses}

-Contact IBM support if you see an internal error.
-If the backup snapshot limit is reached, delete the oldest snapshots so new ones can be created.
+- If you see an internal error, contact IBM support.
+- If the backup snapshot limit is reached, delete the oldest snapshots so new ones can be created.
 You can create up to 100 backup snapshots of a volume.
 {: tsResolve}

 ## Backup policy is not created due to incorrect authorizations